neurotichl/Big-Data-ETL/Jinja_Flume/README.md

 .........
 ```

 Which is kind of repetitive to write it manually.
-Jinja has come to the rescued in generating repetitive templates
+Jinja has come to the rescue in generating repetitive config.

 ## Jinja Templating: